bcavileer/reflections/README.md

 # Reflections

-Given an ActiveRecord object, it re-maps any belongs_to relationships to another object of the same class.
+Given an ActiveRecord object, it re-maps relationships to another object of the same class.
 Useful for reconciling database with accounts for same user, etc.

 ## Installation